 OUR CLIENT'S NEEDS ARE OUR FIRST PRIORITY

-The team from About Time for Justice understand that taking the first steps towards and legal advice can be intimidating, especially for who have suffered abuse as a child.
+The team from About Time for Justice understand that taking the first steps towards seeking justice can be intimidating, especially for who have suffered abuse as a child.

 Our experienced team, many of who have shared their own story and experience in this area, are trained to eliminate stress and support you through the complex process of approaching and dealing with the most appropriate legal representatives.